-About
+About Us

-Founded in 1997, The New Orleans Jungian Seminar offers advanced study in the psychology of C. G. Jung.
+Founded in 1997, the New Orleans Jungian Seminar offers advanced study in the psychology of C. G. Jung.
 It is designed for individuals seeking to deepen their understanding of themselves, for mental health professionals desiring to enhance their perspectives and analytic skills, and for those intending to apply for analytic training with the InterRegional Society of Jungian Analysts (IRSJA).

-How to Apply
+How To Apply

 Tuition Information